alextanhongpin/ideas/logging.md

 How can we understand our users more (and their preferences)?
 In order to do that, we need data.

+## Mantra

+  Log everything that changes the state, cache every read.

 ## Logging api calls

 For each `session`, associate the user's `id` with the data they are trying to request.
 This is particularly useful if the api they call is one of the following: